Authari: Background

 The Kingdom of the Lombards was an early medieval state established by the Lombards, a Germanic people, on the Italian Peninsula in the latter part of the 6th century.
 The Kingdom was traditionally governed as an elective monarchy; the king was elected by the very highest-ranking aristocrats, the dukes.

 Authari was the son of Cleph, King of the Lombards, and duke of an unknown city.
 When Cleph was murdered in 574, the Lombard nobility refused to appoint a successor, resulting in a decade-long interregnum known as the Rule of the Dukes, represented by leading regional oligarchs who held sway.

 In 574 and 575 the Lombards invaded Provence, then part of the kingdom of Burgundy of the Merovingian Guntram, but Burgundian counteroffensives pushed them across the Alps and into northern Italy, where they occupied the Susa and Aosta Valleys.
 Meanwhile, the Merovingian kingdom allied itself with the Byzantines and counter-attacked; the combined Frankish and Byzantine armies marched through the Tyrol valley of the Etsch into Meran and up to the gates of Trent.
-While successful at first, the Lombard Duke of Trent, Euin, was able to repulse their assaults and crushed the invaders near Salurn.
-Not only was Euin able to score victory but he also strengthened the Lombards' regional ties by marrying the daughter of Garibald I, duke of Bavaria in 578.
+While successful at first, the Lombard Duke of Trent, Euin, was able to repulse their assaults and crush the invaders near Salurn.
+Not only was Euin able to score victory, but he also strengthened the Lombards' regional ties by marrying the daughter of Garibald I, duke of Bavaria in 578.
 (Note: The Bavarian duke was incidentally betrothed to Walderada, a Lombard, which further secured their reciprocal links.)

 Election as King of the Lombards

 Under pressure from the Franks, who—under Byzantine employ—invaded Italy again in 584, the Lombards elected Duke Authari as their king, who defeated the intruders.
 When the next Frankish imposition occurred in 588, it proved a fiasco for the invading forces since both Authari's Lombards and Garibald's Bavarian forces were allied and defeated them accordingly.
 Additional imperial tactics of paying one barbarian group to fight another came into play when the Alemannic mercenary commander Droctulf was persuaded to abandon the Lombards and join the imperial forces in assailing his former confederates.
 However, Authari overcame Droctulf's forces—Authari was later celebrated for retaking Classis from the Lombards—and Droctulf retreated to Brescia and Ravenna.

 Then in 590, the Frankish envoy Grippo led another combined imperial and Frankish army against the Lombards.
-Their intention to drive them from Italy, but after capturing Modena, Mantua, and Altino, had to stop at the Lombard capital at Pavia upon learning that the Frankish leader Cedinus had signed a ten-month truce with King Authari, which forced them to return to Gaul.
+Their intention was to drive them from Italy, but after capturing Modena, Mantua, and Altino, they had to stop at the Lombard capital at Pavia upon learning that the Frankish leader Cedinus had signed a ten-month truce with King Authari, which forced them to return to Gaul.
 As a result of this and other debacles across the empire, Constantinople and the reestablished imperial western empire at Ravenna were required to come to terms with the permanent presence of the Lombards in Italy.